-- Automatic records disposition based on retention schedule.
+- Automatic records disposition based on the retention schedule.

 - Cut cost associated with physical storage space.

-Both document management & records management are essential practices to any organization specially in the digital transformation era.
-Most of document management systems and enterprise content management systems available in the market support the complete records management requirements.
+Both techniques are essential practices to any organization, especially in the digital transformation era.
+Most of the DMS and enterprise content management systems available in the market support the complete RM requirements.

 A record is considered as an evidence of certain events which took place within an organization (purchase order, contact approval, or correspondence).
 A document may become a record however not all documents will become records.